Mrs. Padavan email: firstname.lastname@example.org

 Mrs. Flynn email: email@example.com

 Membership in the National Junior Honor Society is based on excellence in the following five areas:

 A student must achieve an overall average of 92% or higher, with no rounding and no failures, from the third quarter of sixth grade through the end of the third quarter of seventh grade, satisfying the criterion of scholarship.

 The quality of leadership refers to those students who are resourceful, good problem solvers, and idea contributors.
 The student of good character is cooperative; demonstrates high standards of honesty and reliability; shows courtesy, concern, and respect for others; and maintains a clean disciplinary record.
-This is based on evaluations submitted by our teachers, coaches and club advisors.
+This is based on evaluations submitted by our teachers, coaches and club advisers.

 Students are then asked to complete an essay prompt.
 All essays must be handwritten in school during the designated time.

 The National Junior Honor Society Faculty Advisory Committee will review all applications and essays, and students selected for membership will be notified by letter and invited to attend the Induction Ceremony in October.
 All selected students will be required to maintain an overall average of 92% or higher with no failures, maintain membership in at least two sports or clubs, perform at least ten hours of community service and maintain a clean disciplinary record.